-Adversaries may abuse Clipboard Manager APIs to obtain sensitive information copied to the global clipboard.
-For example, passwords being copy-and-pasted from a password manager app could be captured by another application installed on the device.
+Adversaries may abuse clipboard manager APIs to obtain sensitive information copied to the device clipboard.
+For example, passwords being copied and pasted from a password manager application could be captured by a malicious application installed on the device.

 |M1006||Use Recent OS Version||

-Android 10 prevents applications from accessing clipboard data unless the application is on the foreground or is set as the device’s default input method editor (IME).
+Android 10 introduced changes to prevent applications from accessing clipboard data if they are not in the foreground or set as the device’s default IME.

 Application vetting services could detect usage of standard clipboard APIs.